 Keeping your Mac in top shape can be hard as over time various clutter and digital debris begin to take residence on your system.
 Thankfully, there are a wealth of tools available to rectify this malady and get your iMac or MacBook back in fine fettle once more.
 We gather together some of the best clean-up utilities for macOS.

 First a word of warning.
 While normally the fact that an app is in the Mac App Store would mean that it has been heavily vetted by Apple, and therefore we would recommend it as safe, there has been a case of an app - specifically one used for cleaning your Mac - being found to be stealing data from machines.

 The app, Dr Cleaner, was found to be collecting data from Macs and sending it to a specific address.
 Apple has since removed it from the store.
 We recommend that anyone using Dr Cleaner should stop doing so now.

-One heavy hitter in the clean-sweep stakes is CleanMyMac by MacPaw, £29.95/$39.95.
-This popular utility that comes from a stable of useful tools all in one package, including a macOS cleaner, performance monitor and malware remover.
+One heavy hitter in the clean-sweep stakes is CleanMyMac X by MacPaw (£34.95/$39.95 but currently discounted to £29.95).
+This popular utility comes from a stable of useful tools all in one package, including a macOS cleaner, performance monitor and malware remover.

 It has a simple layout that offers a variety of functions.
 These include a general system clean that optimises space by removing temporary files that could be lingering, as well as slimming down unnecessary parts of applications and removing any odds and ends left behind after uninstalls.

-There’s also the ability to search through your Photos, iTunes, and Mail folders to remove and clean up waifs and strays that could be slowing down your system.
+There's also the ability to search through your Photos, iTunes/Music, and Mail folders to remove and clean up waifs and strays that could be slowing down your system.

 CleanMyMac is a comprehensive package, which offers several additional tools for uninstalling apps cleanly, removing various extensions, improving disk performance, and digitally shredding files that you don't want anyone to revive.